thoughtbot/appraisal/README.md

 appraisal.
 If something is specified in both the Gemfile and an appraisal, the version from the appraisal takes precedence.

-It's also recommended that you setup bundler at the very top of your Rakefile, so that you don't need to constantly run bundle exec:

-    require "rubygems"
-    require "bundler/setup"

 Usage
 -----